Healthy Life Trainer

 • In a mixing bowl, mix together flour, sugar, cinnamon, and salt.

-⅔ cup granulated sugar, 1 cup plain flour, ¼ teaspoon salt, 1 teaspoon ground cinnamon
+⅔ cup granulated sugar, 1 cup plain flour, pinch of salt, 1 teaspoon ground cinnamon

 • Rub the butter into the flour mixture until crumbs are formed; keep it in the fridge until needed.